 1. What we collect.

-We collect certain information or data about you when you use http://elflaw.org/ Our storage of your personal data is governed by UK and EU laws, including the General Data Protection Regulation (GDPR).
+We collect certain information or data about you when you use the Environmental Law Foundation website.
+Our storage of your personal data is governed by UK and EU laws, including the General Data Protection Regulation (GDPR).

 *Your IP address is a number allocated to your computer (or group of computers in a house or office) by your internet service provider.
 It is unique but can change because your ISP allocates it to enable interaction between your computer and the internet.
 It will be different when, for example, you use the same computer to access the internet via different ISPs, such as when you use a laptop at home and then in a cafe.

-The data about you which we collect can be seen by authorised people at The Environment Law Foundation (ELF) and at our website company, Blue Moon Creative (acting on our behalf).
+The data about you which we collect can be seen by authorised people at [name of your company] and at our website company, Blue Moon Creative (acting on our behalf).
 We and they use the data to:

 Some information in the form of cookies (see ‘What we collect’ above) is shared with Google for the purposes of Google Analytics.
 This information is essentially anonymous, i.e. it is impossible for us or Blue Moon Creative to link Google Analytics data to identifiable individuals.
 If you have simultaneously volunteered additional information to Google (e.g. via its Chrome browser), it might be technically possible for Google to identify you, but we are not aware of this ever happening in relation to any user of our website.